Selny/Selny/README.md

 I am interested in Machine Learning 🤖 and Data Science 🔬

-Skills:
-  • C/C++
-  • Unity
-  • Finishing the lahmacun with ayran at the same time
+Skills: Finishing the lahmacun with ayran at the same time